 |Ownership and privacy||If sharing data, make sure that:|

 |Data integrity||If keeping a local copy, avoid bit rot through refreshment (copy data on a new drive every 2-5 years) and replication (maintain three copies of the data, on two forms of storage with one in an external location).|

 Preparing sensitive data for sharing

-Some data cannot be shared for legal or ethical reasons.
+- Some data cannot be shared for legal or ethical reasons.
 However, if sharing the dataset is required, ensure that this has been stated in consent forms and cleared with the Research Ethics Unit.
-More information.
+Find out more.

-De-identification is the process used to remove identifying data.
-Identifiers can be direct, which point directly to an individual, or indirect, which point to an individual when combined with other data (see examples from Stanford University)
+- De-identification is the process used to remove identifying data.
+Identifiers can be direct, which point directly to an individual, or indirect, which point to an individual when combined with other data.

 - Anonymisation: managing data protection risk code of practice (UK Information Commissioner's Office).